 Those who died serving with the Imperial forces are commemorated by the Commonwealth War Graves Commission.
 Established as the Imperial War Graves Commission on 21 May 1917, this most impressive organisation ‘ensures that 1.7 million people who died in the two world wars will never be forgotten’.
 It cares for cemeteries and memorials at 23,000 locations, in 154 countries.

-In the United States there are 365 casualties of the First World War commemorated by the Commonwealth War Graves Commission in cemeteries across 42 states.
+In the United States there are 367 casualties of the First World War commemorated by the Commonwealth War Graves Commission in cemeteries across 42 states.
 Many are United States citizens, others are citizens of the countries of the British Empire who had emigrated here, and a few are from other countries in Europe.
 Some died in France, Flanders, the United Kingdom and Canada and their remains were repatriated.
 Some were members of the Royal Navy, British Army and Royal Air Force who died whilst serving in the United States.
+In addition, there are no fewer than 676 casualties of the Second World War commemorated by the CWGC in the United States.

-- commemorated each soldier, sailor or airman by presenting a short biography;
+- commemorate each soldier, sailor or airman by presenting a short biography;

-- checked that the information displayed by the CWGC website is accurate;
+- check that the information displayed by the CWGC website is accurate;

-- checked that the information on CWGC headstones is accurate.
+- check that the information on CWGC headstones is accurate.